learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 This is also known as the **Kolmogorov-Smirnov Goodness of Fit Test**.
 It calculates the similarity between an observed (empirical) distribution and a completely specified theoretical continuous distribution.
 It is sensitive to all attributes of a distribution including mean, variance and shape.

-The key assumptions of the one sample test are that the theoretical distribution is fully defined continuous distribution, in terms of its parameters.
+The key assumption of the one-sample test is that the theoretical distribution is fully defined continuous distribution, in terms of its parameters.
 This obviously means that its most common use case is that of testing normality.
 The test statistic, $d$,  is simply the largest deviation between the observed cumulative function and the expected theoretical cumulative frequency distribution, i.e.

 $$
 d	   =    	max(abs[F_0(X)-F_r(X)])